-To insure that all channels mute quickly if power is accidentally lost, the Brown Out feature of the IRVC chip has been enabled.
+To insure that all channels mute quickly if power is accidentally lost, the Brown Out feature of the IRVC2 chip has been enabled.
 This will reset the chip when its power supply voltage drops below about 4.0 volts.
 Resetting the chip will cause all I/O pins to revert to inputs.
 To take advantage of this, please connect the PWRON output signal to GND with a 10K resistor, and also connect a 10K pullup resistor from PWRON to the Mute input pin (pin 8) of all controlled PGA chips.
 (You can add a toggle switch between GND and the Mute pins as a front panel Mute switch if you like.)
-As the IRVC chip is losing power, it's brown out feature will reset the chip, and PWRON will become an input.
+As the IRVC2 chip is losing power, it's brown out feature will reset the chip, and PWRON will become an input.
 The 10K resistor to GND will pull it down very quickly, and since it is connected to Mute on the PGA chips, all channels will be muted instantly.
 Using PWRON in this way does not prevent you from also using it to turn on and off other equipment, with suitable circuitry.

-7 Pushbutton Inputs
+7 Pushbutton/Encoder Inputs

 Three inputs are provided for optional momentary switches controlling volume and power on/off state.
-The IRVC chip has internal pullup resistors on these inputs.
+The IRVC2 chip has internal pullup resistors on these inputs.
 Switches should be connected between ground and the input pins, and have the same function as the corresponding IR command.
 The LED will flash when these switches are pressed.
+The volume pushbuttons can be replaced with a binary shaft encoder, if desired.
+In this case connect the A shaft encoder pin to VOLUPb, B to VOLDNb, and C to ground.
+The LVSEL pin is used to tell the IRVC2 chip which type of volume control is connected, and must be set to match the input device(s) connected.
+A Grayhill shaft encoder , part number 25LB10-Q, was used during software testing .
+This particular one has a mechanical indent every 10 degrees, or 36 per revolution.